jiaxianyan/MBP/README.md

 ### Downstream dataset: PDBbind v2016 and CSAR-HIQ
 If you want fine-tune our models with PDBbind then:
-1. download the fine-tune datase PDBbind v2016 from [PDBbind](http://www.pdbbind.org.cn/).
+1. download the fine-tune dataset PDBbind v2016 from [PDBbind](http://www.pdbbind.org.cn/).
 2. unzip the directory and place it into `MBP/MBP/data` such that you have the path `MBP/MBP/data/pdbbind2016_finetune`

 If you want test our models with CSAR-HIQ then: